public class AxisScale

 chart1.getAxisX().getScale().setStep((15 * (DataUnit.Day)));

-public DataUnit getStep()
+value - resetSteppublic DataUnit getStep()

 Specifies the interval of major tick marks and gridlines on the selected scale.
 It also controls the gap or interval between labels in the selected scale.

 Normally, you use this method to control the interval of labels, tick marks and gridlines in the selected scale.
-For example, if the selected axis scale ranges from 0 to 100 and you want to show labels, tick marks or gridlines every 10 units, then the appropriate setting for the setStep
+For example, if the selected axis scale ranges from 0 to 100 and you want to show labels, tick marks or gridlines every 10 units, then the appropriate setting for the setStep method is 10.

 This method can also be used for a categorical axis.
-For example, if your X axis displays labels ranging from January to December and you set the setStep
+For example, if your X axis displays labels ranging from January to December and you set the setStep method to 2, then the categorical axis will display legends every other month.

-You can also control a minor interval with the MinorsetStep
+You can also control a minor interval with the MinorsetStep method.

 If no Step value is specified, will automatically set a Step according to the data provided, you can use this method to read or write this default value.

-method must be greater than the value of the MinorsetStep
+The value of the setStep method must be greater than the value of the MinorsetStep method.

 To set the step on the major interval to 15 days in a Date categorical Axis: